yoctoproject/poky/documentation/profile-manual/usage.rst

 running on the target.
-It is normally available on the "host" system that produced the target image however; in such cases, steps 1 and 2 are executed on the host system, and steps 3 and 4 are executed on the target system, using only the systemtap "runtime".
+It is normally available on the "host" system that produced the target image however; in such cases, steps 1 and 2 are executed on the host system, and steps 3 and 4 are executed on the target system, using only the SystemTap "runtime".

-The systemtap support in Yocto assumes that only steps 3 and 4 are run on the target; it is possible to do everything on the target, but this section assumes only the typical embedded use-case.
+The SystemTap support in Yocto assumes that only steps 3 and 4 are run on the target; it is possible to do everything on the target, but this section assumes only the typical embedded use-case.

-So basically what you need to do in order to run a systemtap script on the target is to 1) on the host system, compile the probe into a kernel module that makes sense to the target, 2) copy the module onto the target system and 3) insert the module into the target kernel, which arms it, and 4) collect the data generated by the probe and display it to the user.
+Therefore, what you need to do in order to run a SystemTap script on the target is to 1) on the host system, compile the probe into a kernel module that makes sense to the target, 2) copy the module onto the target system and 3) insert the module into the target kernel, which arms it, and 4) collect the data generated by the probe and display it to the user.

-systemtap Setup
+SystemTap Setup
 ---------------

-Those are a lot of steps and a lot of details, but fortunately Yocto includes a script called ``crosstap`` that will take care of those details, allowing you to simply execute a systemtap script on the remote target, with arguments if necessary.
+Those are many steps and details, but fortunately Yocto includes a script called ``crosstap`` that will take care of those details, allowing you to just execute a SystemTap script on the remote target, with arguments if necessary.

 In order to do this from a remote host, however, you need to have access